StudioYZ/scCAMEL/source/Tutorials/index.rst

 Tutorials
 ===========

-The tjupyter notebook will be coming soon
+The tutorials in jupyter notebooks will be coming soon

 this toolkit currently includes 3 sections: